Needle Exchange Locations Near Me

 Despite the evidence that needle exchanges can be cost-effective, they are not always funded by governments.
 This is likely due to the stigma that is often associated with drug addiction.
 However, there is growing evidence that needle exchanges are an important tool in the fight against the opioid epidemic, and they should be funded and supported by governments and other organizations.

-See also Needle Exchange Bangor Maine
+See also Needle Exchange Near Me Today

 Are there needle exchange programs in the US?